 Pre-requisite: B or better Biology, C or better in Chemistry

-The AP Biology course is designed to be the equivalent of a one-semester college introductory biology course, usually taken by biology majors during their freshman year.
+The AP Biology course is designed to be the equivalent of a two-semester college introductory biology course, usually taken by biology majors during their freshman year.
 This course requires twice-weekly laboratories that are scheduled in a class period that is in addition to the five weekly meetings of the class.
-For those not majoring in biology, it will often serve as a general education course in science.

 All AP courses are weighted by adding 1 point to the earned grade-point for that class, per semester.